algorhythmicdev/AlgoWeb/REFURB_PLAN.md

 ### **Task 2: Consolidate platforms & navigation**

+**Status:** ✅ Unified `/platforms` as the single destination, updated footer/navigation links, and neutralised the animated background system to retire the old gradient styling.

 **Context:** The top nav now lists “Platforms”, but separate NodeVoyage and Ideonautix pages remain in the footer and in `/routes`.

 **Actions:**